Updated on August 21st, 2023 by Nikolaos Sismanis

 Alkeon’s Approach To Investing

 Alkeon has stayed away from the spotlight for decades, publishing limited information regarding its operations and investment philosophy.
-An interview with management from its early days however, reveals essential info which seems to hold up in the present day.
+An interview with management from its early days, however, reveals essential info that seems to hold up today.

-Its research process is a 100% bottom-up, fundamentally-driven, research-concentrated procedure to investing.
-Their flagship strategy involves identifying significant potential returns in Technology, Media, Telecom (“TMT”) in the broadest of scope.
+Its research process is a 100% bottom-up, fundamentally driven, research-concentrated procedure for investing.
+Their flagship strategy involves identifying significant potential returns in Technology, Media, and Telecom (“TMT”) in the broadest scope.
 Applying a bottom-up strategy implies that Alkeon focuses on individual securities rather than on the overall movements in the securities market.

 Mr. Sparaggis, who holds the final word for any investment, aims for a 12 to 24-month time horizon for Alkeon’s holdings and discourages short-term trading.
 Alkeon avoids timing the direction of the market and aims to generate alpha based on its exceptional stock-picking skills.
 It also has an elaborate network of industry contacts, with whom it is in continuous talks in order to identify industry trends before they become apparent to Wall Street.

 Alkeon is primarily focused on investing in stocks with impressive growth rates.
-Many investors hesitate to invest in this type of stock due to their excessive price-to-earnings ratios but Alkeon has proved competent in identifying high-growth stocks that produce outsized returns.
-Notably, the average price-to-earnings ratio of the stock portfolio of Alkeon currently stands at 152.
+Many investors hesitate to invest in this type of stock due to their excessive price-to-earnings ratios, but Alkeon has proved competent in identifying high-growth stocks that produce outsized returns.
+Notably, the average price-to-earnings ratio of the stock portfolio of Alkeon currently stands at under 50.

 Finally, Alkeon manages its clients on a pari passu basis.
-In other words, clients are treated in an equal-footing manner, managed without preference.
-By comparison, some hedge funds may differentiate among multiple classes of clients, based on their available capital and reputation.
+In other words, clients are treated in an equal-footing manner and managed without preference.
+By comparison, some hedge funds may differentiate among multiple classes of clients based on their available capital and reputation.

 Alkeon’s Portfolio & Top Holdings

-Around half of Alkeon’s portfolio consists of public equities, while the rest embodies several options, as hedge funds do to alleviate their risk profile.
-The company’s picks reflect management’s tech and media-oriented strategy.
-These two sectors occupy around 63% collectively.
+At this point, a little less than half of Alkeon’s portfolio appears to consist of public equities.
+The picks reflect management’s tech and communications-oriented strategy.
+These two sectors occupy around 64% of Alkeon’s portfolio collectively.

 Source: 13F filings, Author

-Out of Alkeon’s 126 individual stocks, the top 10 holdings account for around 32.2% of its public-equities part of the portfolio.
-That figure reaches about 50% when it comes to its 20 larger picks, which indicates a relatively concentrated allocation of funds.
+Out of Alkeon’s 98 individual stocks, the top 10 holdings account for around 48% of its public-equities part of the portfolio.
+That figure reaches about 65% for its 20 larger picks, indicating a relatively concentrated allocation of funds.

-However, no holding accounts for more than 5% of the total holdings, which is quite unique amongst the various funds we have covered.
-That being said, the fund’s sector diversification may be a bit weak due to the almost exclusive focus of Alkeon on the tech and media sectors.
+In fact, apart from Meta Platforms stock, which accounts for 13.1% of the fund’s portfolio, no other individual stock accounts for a double-digit percentage of the total portfolio, which is quite unique among the various funds we have covered.
+That being said, the fund’s sector diversification may still be a bit weak sector-wise due to the high focus on tech, communication, and consumer discretionary stocks.

-During the period covering Alkeon’s latest 13F filing, the fund initiated and ditched the following entries:
+During the period covering Alkeon’s latest 13F filing, the fund initiated and sold the following noteworthy securities: